Monk: Anglicanism

 Monastic life in England came to an abrupt end when King Henry VIII broke from the Catholic Church and made himself the head of the Church of England.
 He initiated the Dissolution of the Monasteries, during which all of the monasteries within England were destroyed.
-A large number of monks were executed, others fled to continental European monasteries where they were able to continue their monastic life.
+A large number of monks were executed.
+Others fled to continental European monasteries where they were able to continue their monastic life.

 Shortly after the beginning of the Anglo-Catholic Movement in the Church of England, there was felt to be a need for a restoration of the monastic life.
 In the 1840s, the then Anglican priest and future Catholic Cardinal John Henry Newman established a community of men at Littlemore near Oxford.
 From then on, there have been established many communities of monks, friars and other religious communities for men in the Anglican Communion.
 There are Anglican Benedictines, Franciscans, Cistercians, and in the Episcopal Church in the United States, Dominicans.
 There are also uniquely Anglican monastic orders such as the Society of Saint John the Evangelist and the Community of the Resurrection at Mirfield.

 Some Anglican religious communities are contemplative, some active, but a distinguishing feature of the monastic life among Anglicans is that most practice the so-called "mixed life".
 Anglican monks recite the Divine Office in choir daily, either the full eight services of the Breviary or the four offices found in the Book of Common Prayer and celebrate the Eucharist daily.
 Many orders take on external works such as service to the poor, giving religious retreats, or other active ministries within their immediate communities.
 Like Catholic monks, Anglican monks also take the monastic vows of poverty, chastity, and obedience.

 In the early 20th century when the Oxford Movement was at its height, the Anglican Communion had hundreds of orders and communities and thousands of religious followers.
 However, since the 1960s there has been a sharp falling off in the numbers of religious in many parts of the Anglican Communion.
 Many once large and international communities have been reduced to a single convent or monastery composed of elderly men or women.
 In the last few decades of the 20th century, novices have for most communities been few and far between.
 Some orders and communities have already become extinct.

 There are however, still several thousand Anglican monks working today in approximately 200 communities around the world.
-The most surprising growth has been in the Melanesian countries of the Solomon Islands, Vanuatu and Papua New Guinea.
+The most growth has been in the Melanesian countries of the Solomon Islands, Vanuatu and Papua New Guinea.
 The Melanesian Brotherhood, founded at Tabalia, Guadalcanal, in 1925 by Ini Kopuria, is now the largest Anglican community in the world with over 450 brothers in the Solomon Islands, Vanuatu, Papua New Guinea, the Philippines and the United Kingdom.